Overview of Mental Health

 The Chief Civil Psychiatrist, and the Chief Forensic Psychiatrist

 A feature of the legislation is the establishment of the offices of Chief Civil Psychiatrist and Chief Forensic Psychiatrist.
-Together, with the Mental Health Tribunal, they provide an important review and oversight role in ensuring the assessment, treatment, and care of persons with mental illness occurs according to the Act’s provisions.
+Together, with the Mental Health Stream of the Tasmanian Civil and Administrative Tribunal, they provide an important review and oversight role in ensuring the assessment, treatment, and care of persons with mental illness occurs according to the Act’s provisions.
 Their powers and functions include issuing orders and clinical guidelines to medical practitioners concerning the exercise of their clinical and non-clinical duties, and approving the form of rights statements required to be given to patients periodically, during their assessment, treatment, and care.